Industrial Product Design

 Industrial Product Design is one of three majors of the Bachelor of the Product Design degree combining creative innovation with technical and business skills.

-Products such as mobile phones, mobility-assist devices, automatic espresso coffee machines, microwave ovens or bicycles all have elements in both design and usability.
-This major will teach you how to design products that solve problems, as well as create interest for consumers.
+The products that we use in everyday life, such as mobile phones, mobility devices, espresso coffee machines, sports equipment, toys and games, microwave ovens, or bicycles, all share elements in both design and usability.
+This major will teach you how to design and deliver suitable products that solve problems and generate consumer interest.

-You will also develop skills in product design methods such as sketching and computer-aided design, fluid flow, power and energy, and materials selection that is ergonomic, functional, and appealing.
-You will gain a practical understanding of the product design lifecycle – from idea generation to prototyping and commercialisation.
+You will also develop key skills in product design such as design, sketching and computer-aided design, fluid flow, power and energy, and materials selection that is ergonomic, functional, appropriate, and appealing.
+You will gain a practical understanding of the product design lifecycle – from idea generation through to prototyping and commercialisation.

 - UC’s Te Kura Hanga Otinga | School of Product Design brings together creative design, science, engineering, and business studies.
 There are opportunities to apply your learning through team-based projects, entrepreneurship courses, and the use of dedicated, hands-on product innovation spaces.